codebridge-za/newlands/README.md

-# 👪 Codebridge Newlands Projects
+# Codebridge Newlands Projects

-*A directory of all projects the Codebridge Newlands community is working on.*
+*A directory of all announcements and projects the Codebridge Newlands community is working on.*

+## Announcements

+...

+## Projects

 * 👪 [Codebridge Newlands Projects](projects/codebridge-newlands-projects.md)
 * 🏦 Budget Justice Coalition